3. HOTEL INFO

 Q. How much money should I bring with me?

 A. This is a tough question as everyone’s spending habits are different and much of the tour is covered in the cost of the trip.
-Having said that, you’ll want to factor in the cost of souvenirs, drinks, extra food items and any additional things you might want to do during the trip.
+You’ll want to factor in the cost of souvenirs, drinks, extra food items and any additional things you might want to do during the trip.
 For a two-week trip in India, you might carry $500 cash and both a credit and debit card.
 You’ll likely come home with money, but it’s best to be prepared.

 Q. Do we tip our guides and driver?